 However, the AMT is sometimes called the “stealth tax” because it now affects many less wealthy taxpayers!

-you care?
-Despite the title, you do not
+Why do you care?
+Despite the title, you do not get to pick

 You must pay the higher amount determined by the regular and AMT